sudo-Tiz/tablet-mode-hotkey/README.md

 This repository is a fork of tablet-mode-hotkey [https://gitlab.com/jmole/tablet-mode-hotkey] from [Jon Moeller](https://gitlab.com/jmole)
-I just made it compatible with my (any) configuration
+I just made it compatible with my (any) configuration :
-Here is the original readme :

 ---

 # tablet-mode-switch